Justin McCarthy, Viscount Mountcashel: Birth and origins

 Justin was born about 1643, probably in Blarney, County Cork, Ireland.
-He was the third son of Donough McCarthy and his wife Eleanor Butler.
-At the time of his birth, Justin's father was the 2nd Viscount Muskerry, but he would be advanced to Earl of Clancarty in 1658.
+He was the third son of Donough, 2nd Viscount Muskerry, and his wife Eleanor Butler.
+At the time of his birth, Justin's father was the 2nd Viscount Muskerry, but he would be advanced to being Earl of Clancarty in 1658.
 His father's family were the MacCartys of Muskerry, a Gaelic Irish dynasty that branched from the MacCarthy-Mor line with Dermot MacCarthy, second son of Cormac MacCarthy-Mor, a medieval Prince of Desmond.
 This second son had been granted the Muskerry area as appanage.

-Justin's mother was the eldest sister of James Butler, at that time Marquess of Ormond.
+Justin's mother was the eldest sister of the 1st Marquess of Ormond, who was later created the 1st Duke of Ormond.
 Her family, the Butlers, were Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.
 Justin's parents were both Catholic; they had married before 1641.